FociSolutions/submodule-kube/README.md

 Somewhere, I cannot find the original post anywhere, it was said that the command `export GPG_TTY=$(tty)` also needed to be executed.

-THis seems to fix a couple of errors too:
+This seems to fix a couple of errors too:

 ```sh
 gpgconf --kill gpg-agent